saegey/jankins/README.md

 =======

 ## Overview
 Uses [Github Webhooks](https://developer.github.com/webhooks/creating/) to trigger [Jenkins](http://jenkins-ci.org/) builds automagically when a Pull Request is created/synchronized for a repository.
+Also, keeps the JIRAS, Githubs and Jenkins ["on the same page"](http://conferencecall.biz/).

 ### Chain of Events: